Omega-Cube/omeganoc/README.md

     #/etc/shinken/brokers/broker-master.cfg
     modules    graphite, livestatus, hokuto

-Also, if you have a lot of livestatus logs data (this typically happens when you monitoring system has been running for a long time, or with a high amount of monitored elements), you can get better performance by configuring
+Also, if you have a lot of livestatus logs data, you can get better performance by enabling aggressive_sql mode
 logstore-sqlite:

      #/etc/shinken/modules/logstore_sqlite.cfg